 Go off the grid and install a solar kit for your van.
 With the right tools and supplies, you can turn your van into a weekender warrior or boon docker dream`s ride.

 When installing a solar system, you can`t connect your solar panels directly to your van batteries.
 The first reason is that you need a charge controller to regulate the energy coming from your panels.
 An irregulate current isn’t suitable for your battery.
 Secondly, you always want to have a dedicated secondary battery for your solar system to avoid any possible issues.

 But don’t despair.
 With the right parts, you can power your campervan with clean solar energy stored in batteries.

 There are a lot of questions on how you can implement an RV solar system.
-How do solar panels work, which type of solar panel is best suited for your van, and how much power do you need for your widgets.
-All these questions are crucial when planning on installing a solar system.
+How do solar panels work, which type of

 The first step toward installing solar power is checking how much energy you’ll need in your motorhome.
 We created a guide where you’ll find everything you need to know before installing your solar system here.

 Connect solar panels to your campervan – The right way!